Overview

 Automate Certificate Renewal

-without manual intervention.
+the new certificate without manual intervention.

-Update GCP Firewall Rules
+Update DigitalOcean Firewall Rules

 - Delete the temporary